apache/iotdb/client-py/readme.md

 ## Example
 We provided an example of how to use the thrift library to connect to IoTDB in `src\client_example.py`, please read it carefully before you write your own code.
-The rpc interfaces are still limited in current version, for full functionality, please use our Java client and its JDBC.